-In China influencers are key opinion leaders (KOL).
-That is to say, they voice their reputable opinions to their audience, guide it and lead it to taking the right decision.
+In China, influencers are key opinion leaders (KOL).
+That is to say, they voice their reputable opinions to their audience, guide it and lead it to take the right decision.

 You might want to skip levels one and two if KOLs prove to be so effective.
 Yet, influencers also care a lot about their reputation.
 So you would need to have that base first to stand firmly on the ground and move to the next level.

 Step 3.
 Social Media in China, even in B2B you have to do it

 in China, business is social, and social is Business